-Covid-19 coronavirus: Pints poured, unkempt hairdos cut, as England eases lockdown
+Covid 19 coronavirus: England eases lockdown; pubs, hairdressers reopen for business

-The pints were supped and the unkempt hairdos cut and styled as England embarked Saturday on its biggest lockdown-easing yet, one that many think came too soon given still-high levels of coronavirus infections and deaths.
+The pints were supped and the unkempt hairdos cut and styled as England on Saturday embarked on its biggest lockdown-easing yet, one many think came too soon given still-high levels of coronavirus infections and deaths.

 In addition to the reopening of much of the English hospitality sector, including pubs and restaurants, for the first time in more than three months, couples can tie the knot once again, though wedding guests are limited to 30, and film buffs can go to the cinema.
 Whatever is being permitted again has to abide by social-distancing rules.

-Museums and libraries also got the green light, but gyms, swimming pools, theaters and nail bars remain shut.
+Museums and libraries also got the green light, but gyms, swimming pools, theatres and nail bars remain shut.
 Restrictions on travel and social contact were loosened as well; people from different households can now go into each other's homes and even stay the night.

 Overall, it's the most dramatic easing of the lockdown and one gleefully taken up by those despairing in front of a mirror over the state of their hair.